 - Print: KFM1234.A2 M37 (Library has v.14, 1987-)

 - Web: Maryland Register online (only the 8 most recent issues are available)

-- Westlaw does not have the full text of the Maryland Register, but it has MD-REGTXT - Maryland Regulation Tracking Full Text, which contains the full text of proposed and recently adopted regulations; it is updated daily.
+- Westlaw does not have the full text of the Maryland Register, but it has Maryland Regulation Tracking Full Text, which contains the full text of proposed and recently adopted regulations; it is updated daily.

 - Code of Maryland Regulations

 - Print: KFM1235 1977 .A25 (current only; to find historic regulations, check the Maryland Register, KFM1234.A2 M37)